mkm29/ai-on-the-edge/README.md

 _Note_: you will need to do this for all worker nodes.
 Can this be added to the `/etc/rancher/k3s/nodes/` as an Ansible playbook?

+## cert-manager

+Here we will deploy cert-manager on K3s and configure it with the Traefik Ingress Controller to enable TLS.
+This is based off this [guide](https://bryanbende.com/development/2021/07/01/k3s-raspberry-pi-cert-manager).

 ## GPU Support

 This section will cover what is needed to configure a node (eg Nvidia Jetson Nano) to give containers access to a GPU.